 Graham Campbell is a composer, arranger, guitarist, and producer.
-He creates colourful and melodic chamber music with jazz, folk, and cinematic musical influences.
-As a guitarist, he performs an eclectic mix of styles including jazz, Brazilian samba and choro, psychedelic rock, klezmer, reggae, and indie-pop.
+His music is deeply expressive, richly melodic, and characterized by a clear and imaginative tonality.
+His catalogue of work includes music for chamber ensembles and film.
+As a guitarist, he performs an eclectic mix of styles including jazz, Brazilian samba and choro, psychedelic rock, klezmer, reggae, and folk.
 He is based in Toronto, Canada, a culturally diverse city that has nurtured his love and curiosity for music of all kinds.

 His music is frequently featured at many major festivals across Canada and Europe, including the Ottawa Chamber Fest, The Festival of the Sound, and the Tiberius International Chamber Festival.
 From 2014 to 2019 he helped create and present over 20 risk-taking and adventurous concerts as an artistic producer with Spectrum Music, a Toronto-based composers collective.
 He collaborates often with his father, world renowned clarinetist James Campbell, including the full-length album As You Near Me, which features Graham as a composer, arranger, guitarist, and producer.
 His film scoring credits include the post-apocalyptic sci-fi "My Girl, Skelly", which was an official selection at the Markham International Film Festival and a finalist at the Vancouver Independent Film Festival, and the animated short "Predestination" for which his orchestral score won Best Original Score at the Anatolia Film Festival in Istanbul.